fridamjaria/stitch-sample-integration/README.md

 # stitch-sample-integration
-Sample integration with Stitch products using python and FastAPI
+Sample integration with Stitch products using python (3.10) and FastAPI.
+Make sure you have python and poetry installed on your system.

+To initialize the virtual env, run: `poetry shell`
+To install dependencies, run: `poetry install`
+To run the application: `poetry run main`

+The OpenAPI docs can be accessed from `/docs`.
+The docs can be used to interact and make calls to the API